nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The Model component:
 * Stores a `UserPref` object that represents the user's preferences.
 * Stores the recipe and ingredient book data.
+* Stores the recipe and ingredient usage list data.
 * Exposes an `ObservableList` of both `Recipe` and `Ingredient`, for UI component to observe and update its graphical interface.